TBI occurs when the brain collides with the inside of the brain at high speed, causing damage. The collision can be caused by nearly anything.

 Contact a Chicago Traumatic Brain Injury Attorney

 Traumatic brain injury is serious.
 Many people cannot afford to lose weeks of work to recover from TBI, nor can their families afford to lose someone they care about.
 If you or someone you depend on has suffered TBI, a personal injury attorney can evaluate the cause and the extent of the injury to fight to get you the money you need to move on with your life.
-Contact Willens Law Offices today at (312) 957-4166 for a free consultation.
+Contact Willens & Baez today at (312) 957-4166 for a free consultation.

 Photo Credit: Mikey G Ottawa via Compfight cc